Stan (streaming service)

 The service offers a broad range of film and television content from both local and foreign productions, particularly from the United States and United Kingdom.
 Stan also includes a growing library of their own original film and television content.
-With over 2.3 million subscribers, as of August 2020 Stan is the third largest streaming service in Australia, behind Disney+ and Netflix.
+With over 2.6 million subscribers, as of June 2023 Stan is the fourth largest streaming service in Australia, behind Disney+, Amazon Prime Video and Netflix.

 Stan's original comedy No Activity became the first SVOD program ever nominated for a Logie Award at the 2016 ceremony.

 Content

 At launch, the first major programming announcement was the exclusive rights to the premiere season of Better Call Saul as well as the rights to Breaking Bad, which previously aired on Foxtel.
 It also held the rights to Transparent and Mozart in the Jungle.

-The company has a content partnership deal with Sony Pictures, ABC, SBS and its World Movies subsidiary, Paramount Global, MGM, BBC Worldwide, Showtime, CBS, Village Roadshow, and Warner Bros.
+The company has a content partnership deal with Sony Pictures, ABC, SBS and its World Movies subsidiary, Paramount Global, Amazon MGM Studios, BBC Worldwide, Showtime, CBS, Village Roadshow, and Warner Bros.
 International Television Distribution.
 In December 2014, Stan signed non-exclusive agreements with ABC Commercial and Viacom, with the latter covering Comedy Central, MTV, and Nickelodeon programming.

 In August 2015, Stan signed a multi-year deal with Warner Bros.
 International Television Distribution, bringing several new U.S. series to the platform, including Australian premiere series A to Z and Selfie, as well as the third season of The Following (the first two seasons aired on the Nine Network).
 In 2016, Stan reached an exclusive multi-year deal with CBS Corporation, which included exclusive rights to Showtime original programs (before the launch of Paramount+ in August 2021).

 On 13 December 2018, Stan reached a content agreement with Disney to carry films and television series.
 The agreement ended in late-2019 due to the launch of Disney+.
 On 20 August 2019, Stan reached an agreement with Paramount Pictures, carrying some of its films, and series such as The Great and Looking for Alaska.
 In August 2020, Stan reached a multi-year agreement with NBCUniversal for rights to content from Sky Studios and its U.S. streaming service Peacock.
+Eventually, the Foxtel Group made a deal with NBC Universal in 2022 to be the home of newer Peacock shows, following the expiration of NBC Universal's deal with Stan.